ygfalcon/Solsniper-zero/README.md

 SolHunter Zero is an autonomous AI-driven trading bot for the Solana blockchain.
 This project is a starting point based on the provided high‑level specifications.

+## Primary User Preferences

+The default workflow is intentionally simple:

+1. Send SOL to the desired wallet.
+2. Load the keypair in the SolHunter GUI.
+3. Press **Start**.

+All optional agents are enabled by default and wallet selection is always manual.
+Offline data (around two to three days of history, capped at 50&nbsp;GB) downloads automatically.
+The bot begins with an initial $20 balance linked to [`min_portfolio_value`](#minimum-portfolio-value).

+**Suggested hardware upgrades for future expansion**

+- extra RAM
+- SSD
+- dedicated GPU

 ## Quick Start

 1. **Install Python 3.11+**